molgenis/molgenis.org/get.md

 # Install on server for multiple users and data persistence

-If our hosting solution is not suitable and you want to host your own molgenis instance in your own cloud or on prem.
-Please use our [ansible galaxy repo](https://galaxy.ansible.com/molgenis)
+If our hosting solution is not suitable and you want to host your own molgenis instance in your own cloud or on premise.
+Please take a look at our [ansible galaxy repo](https://galaxy.ansible.com/molgenis)

 # For programmers
 The complete source code of MOLGENIS is open source available at [Github](http://github.com/molgenis/molgenis)